mhvelplund/tf_speed_test/README.md

 ```

 ## Conclusion

-Referencing elements created directly, rather than those created by a loop, is almost 30 times faster.
+* **Referencing elements created directly, rather than those created by a for_each loop, is almost 30 times faster.**
+* **Referencing elements created directly, rather than those created by a count loop, is almost 40 times faster.**
+* Creating elements with for_each loops is slightly slower than creating them directly.
+* Creating elements with count loops is slightly faster than creating them directly.